Calabi-Yau metrics through Grassmannian learning and Donaldson's algorithm: Mathematical background

-Given a K\"ahler manifold $X$, the $\overline{\partial}$-Poincaré lemma (a simple amendment of the usual result, with restricted domains \cite{voisin_2002}) implies an elementary but useful result: \begin{prop} Let $(M,\omega,g)$ be a K\"ahler manifold.
-Around any $p \in M$, there exists an open set $U$ and a real function $v \in C^\infty(U)$, such that $\omega= i \partial \bar{\partial} v$, or equivalently, $g_{i \bar{j}}= \frac{\partial^2 v}{\partial z^i \partial \bar{z}^{\bar{j}}}$. \end{prop} Put simply, $\omega$ can be locally represented by a smooth function, known as the potential.
+Put simply, $\omega$ can be locally represented by a smooth function, known as the potential.
 The problem of Ricci-flat metrics reduces to finding a collection of functions $v$ with the right properties.
 However, it isn't a priori easy to produce functions giving K\"ahler metrics.
 In particular, the positivity of the Riemannian metric $g$ is hard to enforce, apart from the case of Fubini-Study (FS).
 For the FS metric, the form $\omega_{FS}$ on $\mathbb{P}^n$ is uniquely invariant under the action of $U(n+1)$.
 This means it suffices to show positivity at the origin, then restrict to the variety.